RiProG-id/AllGame-Priority/README.md

 ### Changelog from Version 3.5 to 4.0

-- Added new toast app for enhanced notifications.
-- Extended AGP menu with additional options.
+- Added new toast app to minimize issues.- Expanded AGP menu with more options.
-- Refactored source code for improved maintainability.
+- Refactored code to make it easier to understand eliminating redundant parts.
-- Applied `shfmt` for better shell script formatting.
+- Implemented `shfmt`
-- Fixed various bugs and issues.
+- Fixed various bugs, including logic errors.
-- Added credits for contributors to the program.
+- Contributors are credited for their contributions.
-- Implemented clean uninstall feature.
+- Implemented clean uninstallation function.

 ### More Information